-Being from Phoenix, I think back to the time I was trapped in my apartment for two hours during a dust storm.
+I was trapped in my apartment for two hours during a dust storm.
 I wonder if was like that.

 “We’re free now, man.
 Free from the cold and seasonal depression.
-Now it’s time to get high on vitamin D. If that makes some guys want to match their belts to their shoes, than shit man, cheers to them.”
+Now it’s time to get high on vitamin D. If that makes some guys want to match their belts to their shoes, then shit man, cheers to them.”
 Mike drinks the last of his beermosa.

 Question 2: “Why are these people lined up?
 Is there a celebrity book signing?”